When selling a mobile home in Sarasota, who pays the tax?

 Wondering who the tax is paid to and for how much?

-We have learned that providing a thorough explanation to both the Buyers and Sellers about who pays what tax when, prior to the closing of a mobile home on leased land helps tremendously once the home is ready to be sold.
+We have learned that providing a thorough explanation to both the Buyers and Sellers about who pays what tax and when prior to the closing of a mobile home on leased land helps tremendously once the home is ready to be sold.

 Mobile homes on leased land are taxed in the state of Florida as personal property.
 This is the same way a boat or a vehicle is taxed.
 The reason for this is, is that the Buyer of this mobile home is just buying the home and renting the land underneath.

-If the Buyer were to buy the home and the land that sits on, then the home would be viewed as real estate and not as a traditional personal property transaction.
+If the Buyer were to buy the home and the land that sits on it, then the home would be viewed as real estate and not as a traditional personal property transaction.

 One of the huge advantages of working with a licensed mobile home broker is that one of our requirements by the state is to ensure proper transfer of title from the Seller to the Buyer.